Dreaming of a million-dollar smile? Looking at your options? Odds are, you’ve heard of Invisalign.

 As a general rule, people with more extreme cases will need to stick with in-office treatments (typically Invisalign or ClearCorrect).
 The in-person oversight ensures that your condition gets the care it requires.
 That said, people with mild to moderate cases may be good candidates for at-home aligners.
 Knowing that, here are some of our favorite alternatives to Six Month Smiles:

 The top name in clear aligners deserves a spot on our list of top alternatives.
 They may be a bit more expensive than Six Month Smiles, but they can treat a wider variety of conditions and many people report that their aligners are more comfortable.
 They also offer Invisalign Express, which is faster and more affordable than traditional Invisalign for mild cases.
 They’re our top in-office treatment.

 We’ve ranked Byte as our top at-home aligner company, and for good reason.
-They’re affordable, fast, and they offer an unbeatable Byte-for-Life guarantee that prioritizes your satisfaction for all time.
+Their treatment lengths are the shortest in the industry, they’re affordable, and they offer an unbeatable Byte-for-Life guarantee that prioritizes your satisfaction for all time.

 Orthodontic treatment is a lot of things, but it’s not affordable…usually.
-AlignerCo is an exception, though.
-They’re truly budget-friendly, but they don’t sacrifice quality in the name of low prices either.
+But with a sticker price of $1,145, AlignerCo is an exception.
+They’re truly budget-friendly, but they don’t sacrifice quality in the name of low prices, either.

 Should You Use Six Month Smiles?

 Six Month Smiles is an intriguing option with a fair amount of variety.
 But that doesn’t mean they’re right for everyone.
 Let’s talk about when you should use Six Month Smiles and when you should steer clear.

 Use Six Month Smiles if you’re willing to pay the price of in-office treatments but you’re still craving expedited treatment.